 2) The Tissue Method

-Our skin is an amazing organ – yes, and not of the musical variety!
-It is our largest and fastest growing organ and sort of like our very own superpower.
-A waterproof insulator, a shield to protect against extremes of temperature, sunlight and chemicals.
+Our skin is an amazing organ.
+It is our largest and fastest growing organ, a waterproof insulator, a shield to protect against extremes of temperature, sunlight and chemicals.
 We see it, touch it and live in it every day.
 It’s a complex world of micro-organisms and its physical functions are vital to our health.
 It is also one of the first things people see about us and is crucial to our sense of identity.

 The most important step in caring for your skin comes in understanding your specific skin type and how it adapts to certain circumstances, the different seasons and in general what life throws at you.